Strategy16 min read

 • Rigid meal rules: They work until you hit an airport lounge, board dinner, or red-eye.

 • All-out volume: More sets, more classes, more soreness.
-Your joints and schedule call it unsustainable.
+Busy professionals call that commitment.
+Their joints and schedule call it unsustainable.

 • No tracking: If you do not measure strength, bodyweight, photos, or adherence, you are guessing.